 Officer of the Order of Canada and Knight of the Ordre national du Québec, Margie Gillis is one of the most influential Canadian choreographer/dancer of the 20th and 21st centuries.
 Her works portray human weaknesses and vulnerabilities.
 They celebrate our hopes and the power of creation and healing.

 RHODNIE DÉSIR CREATIONS

-This creative artist and spokeswoman who’s work received a UNESCO label, is committed to drawing a strong connection between the notion of the present and the past memories.
+This creative artist and spokeswoman who’s work received a UNESCO label and more recently two Prix de la danse de Montréal (Great Prize and Envol) is committed to drawing a strong connection between the notion of the present and the past memories.
 Her unique documentary-dance approach breaks barriers and gives a humanity voice to the ones that are often silenced.

 Shantala Shivalingappa is a master of the vibrant, graceful and expressive southern-Indian classical-dance form Kuchipudi, and is dedicated to bringing this unique and timeless art form to western audiences.
 She has also appeared in the works of several contemporary choreographers, including Pina Bausch, and theatre directors, such as Peter Brook.
 She brings this varied background to her dancing, which is powerful, pure, light, and animated from within.
 Shantala is the only Kuchipudi dancer who was awarded a «Bessie» Award.